dw-bws/handbook-citizen-science/pages/annotation_control_cs.md

 Newman, G., et al. (2012).
 "The future of citizen science: emerging technologies and shifting paradigms."
 Frontiers in Ecology and the Environment 10(6): 298-304.

-Petrillo, M. and J. Baycroft (2010): "Introduction to manual annotation.". https://gate.ac.uk/wiki/IntroToManualAnnotation_April2010.pdf
+Petrillo, M. and J. Baycroft (2010): "Introduction to manual annotation.".
+<a href="https://gate.ac.uk/wiki/IntroToManualAnnotation_April2010.pdf" title="Title"> https://gate.ac.uk/wiki/IntroToManualAnnotation_April2010.pdf</a>

 Tweddle, J. C., et al. (2012).
 Guide to citizen science: developing, implementing and evaluating citizen science to study biodiversity and the environment in the UK, NERC/Centre for Ecology & Hydrology.